Aryan-Suri/Password-Encryptor/README.md

 # Password-Encryptor
-A program that takes in user's password and encrypts it to make it secure
+A program that takes in a password as user input and uses different algorithms such as Diffie-Hellman, CDC, TEA, and many more to make the password secure and harder to crack by any hacker